The rules of TikTok’s ‘75 Soft Challenge’ are far kinder to your body

 By Samantha McMeekin

-But if you’re feeling the slump of a bad sleep schedule and too much holiday boozin’, TikTok’s 75 Soft Challenge may be exactly what you need.
+We’re not typically fans of challenges and detoxes.
+And don't even get us started on New Year's resolutions.
+However, experts say spring is the best time for setting health and wellness goals, so if you’re feeling the slump of a bad sleep schedule and too much boozin’, TikTok’s 75 Soft Challenge may be exactly what you need.

 Sound familiar?
 Originally it was the 75 Hard Challenge that went viral on the social media platform.
 Created in 2019 by entrepreneur Andy Frisella and pegged as a ‘metal toughness program’, it now has over 500 million views and counting.